reaper47/heavy-metal-notifier/README.md

 ### Calendar

-The interactive calendar displays all past and upcoming releases.
+The interactive calendar displays ALL past and upcoming releases.
 It's perfect for a wall-mounted tablet connected to your surround sound system while you cook!

 ![Calendar Screenshot](.github/images/feature_calendar.webp)